kubeflow/community/guidelines/creating_dockerfiles.md

 #### Recommendation for Golang images

-- It is recommended to use golang 1.13+ images while builing docker images as it contains critical security fixes for the packages net/http, crypto/dsa and net/textproto.
+- It is recommended to use Golang 1.13+ images while building docker images as it contains critical security fixes for the packages net/http, crypto/dsa and net/textproto.

-- While building golang binaries in the build docker file, it is recommended to build with the below flags to ensure that the binary runs without needing to use `libc` based packages.
+- While building Golang binaries in the build docker file, it is recommended to build with the below flags to ensure that the binary runs without needing to use `libc` based packages.
 This facilitates the use of distroless' `static` image as opposed to `base` image.
 ```
 RUN CGO_ENABLED=0 GOOS=linux go build -o <output_binary> -ldflags "-w" -a .
 ```